rern/tips_bash/heredoc.md

 )
 echo "$var"
 ```
-- ending `EOF` must has no leading space
+- ending `EOF` must has no leading space nor any other characters